Healthy Aging and Independent Living Lab

 - Access to Mayo Clinic's experts in aging, service design, research and business development

 - Ability to test and prototype new products and services through access to Mayo's patient and caregiver populations

-- Access to research and organizational insights in the healthy aging and independent living space from our experts and projects
+- Access to research and organizational insights from experts and projects in the HAIL Lab

-- Consortium Week in which the corporate sponsors are invited to meet with our researchers and discuss findings and brainstorm solutions
+- Consortium Week, in which the corporate sponsors are invited to meet with researchers to discuss findings and brainstorm solutions

-- Customized "company day" at the CFI with strategic brainstorming sessions
+- Customized company day at the center with strategic brainstorming sessions

-- Invitation to CFI-wide lectures and special events
+- Invitation to centerwide lectures and special events

 "We are hoping to collaborate with organizations that share a vision with Mayo to support this growing segment of our population — helping seniors remain at home, in a connected and safe manner," says Ms. Spurrier.

 Corporations interested in learning more about the consortium should contact the Mayo Clinic Center for Innovation via email or at 507-266-0900.